 The SE model comes with 16-inch alloy wheels, which seem a little lost in the arches.
 The 10-spoke 17-inch wheels supplied with Elegance versions are smarter.

 Inside, the Octavia is pretty solid, but unspectacular.
 There’s plenty of dark grey plastic trim, yet it’s lifted a little by the gloss- black finish surrounding the radio, and extra silver trim around the gearlever and doors.
 In order to maintain the VW Group pecking order, materials aren't quite up to the plush nautre of the VW Golf's.

 As it uses the same chassis as the Leon ST and VW Golf Estate, you’d expect the Octavia to feel similar on the move.
 Yet there are some key differences when you get behind the wheel.
 For starters, the 104bhp 1.6-litre TDI engine isn’t as well insulated - there’s a distinct diesel rattle at idle, and it sounds more strained when you accelerate, too.

 The Octavia comes with a Driver Profile system, which adjusts engine and steering response according to which mode you’ve selected (Eco, Normal, Sport or Individual).
 Yet it doesn’t get a front differential, so it’s not really eager to turn in.
-Even so, the naturally weighted steering, decent grip and strong brakes give the Skoda composed and confidence-inspiring handling.
+Normal mode remains the only worthwhile choice, as Eco makes the throttle response too lazy and Sport spoils the normally fluid steering with a dollop of extra weighting.
+In its default mode, the naturally weighted steering, decent grip and strong brakes give the Skoda composed and confidence-inspiring handling.